Bogdan Hutten-Czapski: Early life

-Bogdan Czapski was the only son of Józef Napoleon Czapski (1797–1852) and Countess Eleonora (Laura) Mielzynska (1815–1875).
+Bogdan Czapski was born in Kreis Wongrowiec as the only son of Józef Napoleon Czapski (1797–1852) and Countess Eleonora (Laura) Mielzynska (1815–1875).
 Józef Napoleon Czapski was a colorful character, described by the historian Charles Forbes René de Montalembert as a "célèbre révolutionnaire".
 As a Lieutenant of the Polish army during the November Uprising, he was awarded for bravery, the Virtuti Militari 4th class.
 He supported revolutionairy activities in France, Germany and Ireland, travelling under different aliases.
 He died in 1852 from cholera when Bogdan was one year old.
 His mother, Countess Mielzynska, was from a wealthy family in German Poland and sent him to schools in Switzerland, Paris and Rome.

 He graduated from the Lycée Bonaparte in Paris.
 Between 1862 and 1865 his mother, for health reasons, travelled frequently to Italy, where Bogdan as a small boy learned to speak Italian fluently.
 Countess Czapska would spend the summer seasons in resorts in Germany, mainly in Bad Schwalbach, where she befriended Augusta Victoria of Schleswig-Holstein, wife of the future king of Prussia and the German Emperor Wilhelm I. During the war years 1870–1871 Bogdan left France and went to Rome, where Pope Pius IX showed him kindness and friendship; Czapski was an eyewitness to the fall of the Papal States and voluntary announcement by the Pope as being a "prisoner of the Vatican."
 The relationships Czapski established in Rome, were very useful to him later in his "secret diplomacy" allowing him to mediate between the various chancellors of Imperial Germany and the Vatican.